chorus12/tracksapp/README.md

 https://www.getontracks.org
 Version: **2.4.1**

-## Run a simple install with sqlite
+## Run a simple installation with sqlite
 Just run `docker-compose run -p 3000:3000 tracks`
-Tracks is available on http://localhost:3000
+Tracks is available on https://localhost:3000
+**Pay attention to https - server is configured to serve on HTTPS**

-## Just in case you want to build the image locally
+## In case you want to build the image locally
 `docker-compose build`

 ## Setup to use mysql